Marine engineering: Oil and water discharge

 Water, oil, and other substances collect at the bottom of the ship in what is known as the bilge.
 Bilge water is pumped overboard, but must pass a pollution threshold test of 15 ppm (parts per million) of oil to be discharged.
 Water is tested and either discharged if clean or recirculated to a holding tank to be separated before being tested again.
 The tank it is sent back to, the oily water separator, utilizes gravity to separate the fluids due to their viscosity.
 Ships over 400 gross tons are required to carry the equipment to separate oil from bilge water.
-Further, as enforced by MARPOL, all ships over 400 gross tons and all oil tankers over 150 gross tons are required to log all oil transfers in an oil record book (EPA, 2011).
+Further, as enforced by MARPOL, all ships over 400 gross tons and all oil tankers over 150 gross tons are required to log all oil transfers in an oil record book.

 Cavitation

 Cavitation is the process of forming an air bubble in a liquid due to the vaporization of that liquid cause by an area of low pressure.
 This area of low pressure lowers the boiling point of a liquid allowing it to vaporize into a gas.
 Cavitation can take place in pumps, which can cause damage to the impeller that moves the fluids through the system.
 Cavitation is also seen in propulsion.
-Low pressure pockets form on the surface of the propeller blades as its revolutions per minute increase (IIMS, 2015).
+Low pressure pockets form on the surface of the propeller blades as its revolutions per minute increase.
 Cavitation on the propeller causes a small but violent implosion which could warp the propeller blade.
 To remedy the issue, more blades allow the same amount of propulsion force but at a lower rate of revolutions.
 This is crucial for submarines as the propeller needs to keep the vessel relatively quiet to stay hidden.
 With more propeller blades, the vessel is able to achieve the same amount of propulsion force at lower shaft revolutions.

+Wave loading

+Wave loading on the steel jacket structure of a Production Utilities Quarters Compression (PUQC) platform in the Rong Doi oil field, offshore Vietnam (see Oil megaprojects (2010)).

+Wave loading is most commonly the application of a pulsed or wavelike load to a material or object.
+This is most commonly used in the analysis of piping, ships, or building structures which experience wind, water, or seismic disturbances.